 In all cases of eye injury, seek immediate medical help.
 Injuries that seem minor can sometimes cause permanent damage, including vision loss.
 First aid treatment differs slightly depending on the type of injury.

-- Chemical splash – do not rub the eye.
+- chemical splash – do not rub the eye.
 Flush with clean running water for at least 15 minutes.
-You may need to hold open the eye with clean fingers.
-Alkaline chemicals are especially dangerous to the eyes, so take particular care that these are flushed from the area thoroughly.
+You may need to hold the eye open with clean fingers.
+Alkaline chemicals are especially dangerous to the eyes, so take particular care that these chemicals, especially powders, are flushed from the area thoroughly.

 These first aid suggestions are not a substitute for first aid training or professional medical help.